 Comparison with Python¶

-, which re-runs numerical integrations on data generated by the C++ program and compares those results against the C++ outputs.
+This page documents the Python script compute_integral.py, which re-runs numerical integrations on data generated by the C++ program and compares those results against the C++ outputs.

 Numerical integration in Python¶